Last Updated on

 Recently I collaborated with the music and physical education teachers in my school to provide an interdisciplinary unit around the theme of Native American Culture.
-(Yes, these are the same friends who had the great idea to team up for an Irish Unit Collaboration around St. Patrick’s Day!)
+(Yes, these are the same friends who had the great idea to team up for an Irish Unit Collaboration around St. Patrick’s Day!
+And the very creative and enthusiastic educators who helped organize Harry Potter Week!)
 In Montana, we celebrate American Indian Heritage Week the last full week of September.
 There is a powwow in our community on the weekend that several of our students attend and participate in.
 This is the perfect week for our collaborative unit!

 We began each class session in the gym with 3 classes.
 Our gym teacher uses dots for each student’s place, so we could easily mix up our classes in order for the students to interact with a different group of their peers than usual.
 After a brief introduction, we divided into three groups.
 One group went upstairs to the music room to learn about traditional and contemporary Native American music and dances.
 One group stayed in the gym to play traditional Native American games.
 The last group came with me outside to a tipi for library-related activities.
 Since our class period is usually 30 minutes, we had to rotate every 10 minutes!

 Our school district has an authentic tipi that we have set up on our playground for the week.
 A high school class has learned how to set up a tipi and they do the set-up and take-down for us.